luigi-asprino/rocks-map/README.md

 # Rocks-map

-A simple Java wrapper that transforms a [RocksDB](https://rocksdb.org/) instance into a Java Map.
+A simple Java wrapper that allows to create disk-backed huge collections (of million of elements) backed by [RocksDB](https://rocksdb.org/).

 ### Dependency